 Tip - Although there are a fair amount of ingredients to chop, while one stage is sautéing, boiling, simmering, etc. it is advised that you work ahead and are chopping and prepping the next ingredients you'll need to add.

 The smaller you cut your potatoes, the faster this dish will cook through.
 I found 1/2-inch chunks to work best so that the simmering/boiling time in step 3 stays at around 15 minutes.

 Amount Per Serving: Calories: 441Total Fat: 28gSaturated Fat: 23gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 0mgSodium: 831mgCarbohydrates: 43gFiber: 7gSugar: 10gProtein: 10g

-Sweet Potato and Chickpea Coconut Curry – An easy one-skillet curry that’s ready in 30 minutes and is layered with so many fabulous flavors!
+Sweet Potato Curry – An easy one-skillet curry that’s ready in 30 minutes and is layered with so many fabulous flavors!
 Healthy comfort food that tastes amazing!

 Chickpea and Kale Thai Coconut Curry – An EASY one-skillet vegan curry that’s ready in 15 minutes and has AMAZING Thai-inspired flavors!!
 Low-cal, low-carb, and HEALTHY but tastes like hearty comfort food!!

 Cauliflower, Chickpea, and Chicken Coconut Curry – An EASY, one-skillet curry that’s ready in 20 minutes and tastes BETTER than a restaurant!!
 The Thai-inspired coconut milk broth makes this healthy comfort food taste AMAZING!!